Requirements for Licensure

 - Examination Requirement

-For more information about the examination process, please contact the NBRC directly.
+For more information about the examination process or to schedule your examination, please visit the NBRC’s website at https://www.nbrc.org/.

-If you earned a CRT credential prior to January 1, 2015, no additional exam requirements must be met.
+If you earned a Certified Respiratory Therapist (CRT) credential prior to January 1, 2015, no additional examination requirements must be met.

 - Ethics Course Requirement